The Folk of the Air (series): Plot

-Jude is taken to Madoc's house despite her request to return to the palace.
-There, Taryn tells Jude she has been gone about a month and that Cardan and their father formed a truce to try to get her back.
+Taryn tells Jude that Cardan and their father formed a truce to try to get her back.
 Jude is called on by Dulcamara from the Court of Termites.
-Dulcamara tells Jude that Cardan gave the Undersea permission to attack her court and many of her people died.
-Jude learns that this was part of the price of her ransom.
-Dulcamara says they pledged to King Cardan because he was supposed to protect them.
-She reminds Jude that she still owes their court a favor, and she asks for Jude to kill Prince Balekin.
-Jude says if she kills him, then they will be at war with the Undersea, which Dulcamara accepts.
+Jude learns that Cardan gave the Undersea permission to attack the Court of Termites as part of the price of her ransom.
+She asks for Jude to kill Prince Balekin, even if causes war with the Undersea.